kvalle/greetr/blogpost.md

 $ mkdir -p /opt/python-environments
 ```

-With these tools installed, let's move on to have a look at [Greetr](https://github.com/kvalle/greetr), the example application we'll be installing as part of this tutorial.
+Next, let's move on to have a look at [Greetr](https://github.com/kvalle/greetr), the example application we'll be installing as part of this tutorial.

 ### The Example

-For purposes of this tutorial, I have created a simple example application.
+To have a concrete example to work with, I created a simple example application.
 It is called Greetr, and is little more than a glorified "Hello World".
 It is, however, a working Python web app, written within the [Flask framework](http://flask.pocoo.org/).

 If your preferred Python web framework is something other than Flask, such as [Pyramid](http://www.pylonsproject.org/), [web2py](http://www.web2py.com/), [Django](https://www.djangoproject.com/), or any other, don't worry.
-Chances are it supports the common standard for interfacing web servers and Python apps known as [WSGI](http://wsgi.readthedocs.org/en/latest/), the *Web Server Gateway Interface*, and the configuration should be similar to what we'll do here.
+Chances are it too, like Flask, support the common standard for interfacing web servers and Python apps known as [WSGI](http://wsgi.readthedocs.org/en/latest/), the *Web Server Gateway Interface*, and the configuration should be similar to what we'll do here.

 Now, if you like, check out [the Greetr applicaton](https://github.com/kvalle/greetr).
 It is a small application, simply showing a picture of a smiling robot along with a random greeting.
-The main point is to serve as a basis for the examples in this tutorial, and to give you a fully functional web application to verify the setup after completing the tutorial.
+The main point is for it to serve as a basis for the examples in this tutorial, and to give you something to verify the setup after completing the tutorial.

 Let's start by cloning the sample application down from GitHub, and put it under `~/web/greetr`.